WASdev/sample.voice.gateway/voice-agent-tester/README.md

 # Samples for using the microservice

 Basic samples for understanding and using the Voice Agent Tester microservice.
 You can quickly start using the microservice by using the `docker-compose.yml` which includes the Agent Tester, a SIP Orchestrator and a Media Relay which are the components for the Caller Voice Gateway, and a CouchDB for the persistence.
 Just fill in the variables and run `docker-compose up`.
-If you're going to use the CouchDB service as you persistence then you would have to run a [first time setup](https://docs.couchdb.org/en/master/setup/index.html#setup).
+If you're going to use the CouchDB service as your persistence then you would have to run a [first time setup](https://docs.couchdb.org/en/master/setup/index.html#setup).

 ## Microservice samples